nuxeo/nuxeo-ai/README.md

 ### Features
  * Provides an `AIComponent` to register services.  eg. An enrichment service.
  * Interfaces and helper classes for building services.
- * Provides a `EnrichingStreamProcessor` to act on a stream using an Java `EnrichmentService`.
+ * Provides a `EnrichingStreamProcessor` to act on a stream using an Java `EnrichmentProvider`.
- * An Operation called `EnrichmentOp` to call an `EnrichmentService` and return the result.
+ * An Operation called `EnrichmentOp` to call an `EnrichmentProvider` and return the result.
- * Provides a `RestClient` and `RestEnrichmentService` for easily calling a custom json rest api.
+ * Provides a `RestClient` and `RestEnrichmentProvider` for easily calling a custom json rest api.
  * Provides a `ThresholdComponents` to register type/facet based thresholds.
  ```xml
 <extension target="org.nuxeo.ai.configuration.ThresholdComponent"